alon710/what-a-song/README.md

 - Ensure you have proper rights and permissions
 - Use short excerpts that qualify as fair use
 - Consider using public domain or Creative Commons licensed content
-- The application includes prominent copyright warnings
+- Always respect copyright laws

 ## License